 Most U.S. debit cards will charge foreign currency exchange fees when used overseas.
 To save costs on your next holiday, look for a debit card with low or no foreign transaction fees.
 Unlike a credit card, debit card transactions don’t incur interest and you can withdraw funds without being charged a cash advance fee.
 If your card belongs to an international ATM alliance, you can also save on ATM withdrawal costs.

-Frequent flyer credit cards
+Airline credit cards

 Rewards are typically more expensive when it comes to annual fees and interest rates, but you can find some with no foreign transaction fees.
 If you’re usually able to repay your balance each month, a rewards credit card with no foreign transaction fees could be a great way to get rewarded for your holiday expenses.